COR1999/covid_case/readme.md

 ### Update Product - ADMIN
 * An admin can update the product fields such as name, price, colour, number in stock etc.
 * They can also delete products.
+This marks a product with a deleted status rather than actually deleting them as orders refer to products.

 ### Add Products - ADMIN
 * Admins can find the "Add Products" page in the nav bar.
-* Here they add a product and define all of the features related to the product, which will then get added to the home page.
+* A user can add a product and define all of the attributes related to the product, which will then get added to the home page.
-* They also can see a preview of the images they uploaded.
+* They also can see a preview of the image(s) they uploaded.

 ### My Profile
 * The user has the ability to view the current information associated with their profile.